ananyachaurey-sudo/DEG/FORK-CHANGES.md

 Files that are new in this fork carry no markers, since the whole file is an addition.
 They are listed separately below.

+FC-001 was committed directly to main.
-Each change is developed on its own branch, named after its ID, so that it stays independently reviewable and can be offered upstream on its own if it is ever accepted.
+FC-002 onwards, changes are developed on a branch named after the ID, so that it stays independently reviewable and can be offered upstream on its own if it is ever accepted.